thekingmtg/freewpc/machine/dm/dm.md

 # font_lucida9
 # font_tinynum
 # font_var5
-# font_fixed6
+# font_fixed6 		---standups and frenzy
 # font_fixed10
 # font_cu17
-# font_term6
+# font_term6     	---carcrash and car chase
 # font_times8
 # font_bitmap8
 #
-# the number at the end roughly corresponds to their point size
+# the number at the end doesn't correspond to their point size like you would think
+# best thing to do is look at the actual font in the menu
+#
+#pcsenior:
+#misctype:
+#lithograph:	---EXPLODE
+#times10:
+#steel:			---acmag
 ##########################################################################
 [fonts]
 pcsenior: